 - Reduced solid waste from 25,000 to 8,000 lbs. per year.

 Columbia Manufacturing Inc., Westfield, MA

 Saving millions of dollars per year, expanding production

-- Recovers and reuses 98 percent of the nickel and chromic acid plating chemistry from a modern, efficient plating line.
+- Recovered and reused 98 percent of the nickel and chromic acid plating chemistry from a modern, efficient plating line.

 - Eliminated the use of 147,000 gallons per day of process water and no longer generates 130,000 gallons per day of wastewater from the new plating processes.